DCS-210/w2022-project-chrissy-ricky/proposal/proposal.md

     on your project.)
 What results from these specific statistical methods are needed to support your hypothesized answer?

+-   (potentially) some interactive maps or just maps
 -   Correlations
 -   Multiple linear regressions to conduct our study
 -   Some machine learning algorithnms (like KNN and random forest)